About the Project

 The City is planning the future of Calgary’s thriving main streets.
-The Main Streets initiative is going to make policy and land use improvements to the 33 Avenue S.W. main streets area, to encourage a vibrant public realm, greater variety of retail and small business, and to increase local services and housing choices.
+The Main Streets initiative is going to make policy and land use improvements to the 33rd and 34th Avenues S.W. main streets area, to encourage a vibrant public realm, greater variety of retail and small business, and to increase local services and housing choices.
 Our team will analyze local input, economic information and infrastructure investments, to make proposed land use redesignations and amendments to the local area plans.

 The 33 Avenue S.W.
 Main Street area runs from Crowchild Trail to 14 Street S.W., with active uses along both 33 and 34 Avenues.
 It is located on the edge of the communities of Richmond and South Calgary, while the community of Altadore borders it to the south.
 The Marda Loop area is popular destination for Calgarians with coffee shops, yoga studios and retail stores.
 Providing direction for redevelopment with land use planning policies, the Marda Loop Area Redevelopment Plan was approved in 2014.
 Decisions on growth are also informed by city wide policies in the Municipal Development Plan (MDP) and the recently approved Developed Areas Guidebook.
 Updates to the existing land use districts (zoning) and the Area Redevelopment Plan will provide more direction for growth and change in Marda Loop.
 These updates will be reviewed with City Council and are shown in this document.

 Existing Land Use (Zoning)